 On March 18, 2020, United Way of Greater Lafayette, The Community Foundation of Greater Lafayette, and Greater Lafayette Commerce announced a joint effort to bring relief to the area’s most vulnerable individuals and families impacted by the coronavirus outbreak.
-Additionally, United Way of Greater Lafayette and Community Foundation of Greater Lafayette will be partnering with United Fund of Carroll County, Community Foundation of Carroll County and the Benton Community Foundation to provide needed services to those communities as well.
+Additionally, United Way of Greater Lafayette and Community Foundation of Greater Lafayette will be partnering with United Way of Danville Area, United Fund of Carroll County, Community Foundation of Carroll County and the Benton Community Foundation to provide needed services to those communities as well.

 The goal of the COVID-19 Response Fund is to rapidly deploy resources to local non-profit organizations that are offering emergency relief to families and individuals in need and to those who are looking for innovative means to provide support networks for those who need them the most.

-In addition to the funds raised by United Way of Greater Lafayette and the Community Foundation of Greater Lafayette, the COVID-19 Response Fund is sponsored by Indiana United Ways, with funding provided by Lilly Endowment, Inc. This additional funding totals $1.3 million and it will be distributed based on population to support Tippecanoe, Carroll and Benton counties in their efforts to provide critical and necessary services to those who have been negatively affected by the coronavirus pandemic.
+In addition to the funds raised by United Way of Greater Lafayette and the Community Foundation of Greater Lafayette, the COVID-19 Response Fund is sponsored by Indiana United Ways, with funding provided by Lilly Endowment, Inc. This additional funding totals $1.45 million and it will be distributed based on population to support Tippecanoe, Benton, Carroll, Foundation and Warren counties in their efforts to provide critical and necessary services to those who have been negatively affected by the coronavirus pandemic.

 Any organization wishing to submit a proposal must:

-Serve residents of Tippecanoe, Carroll or Benton counties
+· Serve residents of Tippecanoe, Carroll, Benton, Fountain or Warren counties

-Access to childcare for families affected by closures especially for essential medical and emergency response staff
+· Access to childcare for families affected by closures especially for essential medical and emergency

-Services and shelter for people experiencing homelessness who lack the resources to stay safe and receive medical treatment
+· Services and shelter for people experiencing homelessness who lack the resources to stay safe and receive

-Access to mental health and substance use services during a time when isolation can significantly impact progress
+· Access to mental health and substance use services during a time when isolation can significantly

 Step 1: Review Covid-19 Response Funding Priorities to determine if your request aligns.

-Step 2: Complete and submit an application to Jennifer Million at email@example.com.
+Step 2: Complete and submit an application to Jennifer Million at .

 Grant requests should be between $2,500 and $50,000.
 Grant awards and reporting requirements will be communicated via email.